 When it comes to romance, some seem to prefer fantasy to reality.
 The house in Verona that has been billed as Juliet’s, is on the whole fluff covered with touristic fairy dust.
 Shakespeare’s Juliet wasn’t based on a real person, and the house doesn’t have any relation to the story.
-Nevertheless, you’ll always find big crowds of people from all over the world who come here to live the fantasy.
+Nevertheless, you’ll always find big crowds of people from all over the world who come to Italy to live the fantasy.

 Shakespeare set many of his plays in invented worlds that were on the border of truth and fiction.
 He wrote about ancient Rome, a distant land called Illyria, an unnamed island haunted with spirits, European courts like Navarre and Aquitaine and the Italian city-states of Verona, Padua and Venice.
 He often drew from popular oral traditions for the shape of his plots.

 Romeo and Juliet was inspired by the Arthur Brooke poem, The Tragicall Historye of Romeus and Juliet, which was published in 1562.
 Brooke’s version was inspired by older works by Italian writers, including Luigi de Porto and Matteo Bandello, who told the story of Romeo and Giuletta and the deadly feud between the families Montecchi and Capelletti.
 These names are also mentioned in a verse of Dante’s Purgatory, published the mid-1300s, though his poem includes nothing about star-crossed lovers.